National Science Foundation

 SmartyPal's NSF-funded technology powers personalized game-based learning.
 The KidsMakeItRight program helps elementary age children build STEM Skills & compassion by working together on team-based projects that reduce trash & help the environment.
 SmartyPal won the MongoDB Innovation Award for Education (previous winner was LinkedIn), Reimagine Education award and 2017 Family Choice Award.

-State Of Place
+State of Place

 Grant in 2016